 Who are we?

-As a knowledge centre and (public) service provider we contribute to strengthening Dutch education and knowledge economy.
+As a knowledge centre and public service provider we contribute to strengthening the Dutch education sector and knowledge economy.
 We do so together with our national and international partners.

-With commissioning parties such as the Ministry of Education, Culture and Science, the Ministry of Foreign Affairs and the European Commission, we can carry out our tasks for the entire education field.
+With commissioning parties such as the Ministry of Education, Culture and Science, the Ministry of Foreign Affairs and the European Commission, we can carry out our tasks across the entire education sector.

 Our ambition is for every pupil and student to gain international experience.
 Because where different worlds come together, that is where the most amazing things happen.
 Of this we are convinced.
 From our head office in The Hague and 11 offices around the world we bring together people, dreams and ambitions.
 And we encourage everyone to expand their limits.